 This exhibition deconstructs the elements of cinema by appropriating parts of its language to emphasise their potential to suggest a world.
 Wanting to but Not presents words, scenography, and objects that recall cultural references to nonexistent places such as those of other planets or the ones created in virtual reality.
 We play in between the power of the visual to generate the narrative and the non-visual to evoke images.
 We see fantasy as a life experience that exceeds and corrupts social norms and patterns.

-Reading and Music Performance
+Reading Performance Event

 puntWG is open on weekends from 14.00 to 18.00 hrs and extra opening hours as shown above.